 Patrick Lindley, Computer Science undergraduate, Monumenttowomenwhitehall.com developer.

 "Raise Your Hats is a fantastic project and Peri is doing amazing work in recognising and celebrating the role British women played in the Second World War.
 I have closely followed Peri's campaign because what she is doing is very important – both for the women who gave so much during the war and for current and future generations who can learn from the stories and achievements of these incredible women."

-Julian Smith, MP, Deputy Chief Whip
+Julian Smith, MP, Chief Whip

 The Monument Design